ArtifexSoftware/mupdf/docs/reference/javascript/types/PDFAnnotation.rst

 .. method:: PDFAnnotation.prototype.getInkList()

-	Get the annotation ink list, represented as an array of strokes, each an array of points each an array of its X/Y coordinates.
+	Get the annotation ink list, represented as an array of strokes.
+	Each stroke consists of an array of points.

 	:returns: Array of Array of `Point`